Language: EN

 Search🟢

-In the case of the DICTIONARY, it doesn’t make sense to talk about sequential access, adding at the beginning, or deleting at the beginning, since the elements are not in a specific order and cannot be directly accessed by index.
-It also doesn’t make sense to talk about adding or deleting at the end, since the elements are not in a specific order.
+In the case of the dictionary, it makes no sense to talk about sequential access, adding to the beginning, or removing from the beginning, since the elements are not in a specific order and cannot be accessed directly by index.
+It also makes no sense to talk about adding or removing from the end, as the elements are not in a specific order.

-It is possible to add elements “in the order they belong”.
-This operation is O(1), unless we have to expand the HASH SET, in which case it is O(n).
+It is possible to add elements “in the order they belong.”
+That operation is O(1), unless we have to expand the Hash Set, in which case it is O(n).

-The most relevant operation for a DICTIONARY is searching, which is based on hashing.
-This allows fast and constant access to search for elements by their value, which is O(1).
+The most relevant operation for a dictionary is searching, which is based on hashing.
+This allows for quick and constant access to search for elements by their value, which is O(1).